This course may be taken prior to or during the same term.

 In addition to the university’s general requirements, students seeking the B.S.B.A. in General Business must meet the requirements listed below.
 A minimum course grade of "C" is required in all College of Business prerequisites and courses.

-Students should consult with their academic advisor for courses which may satisfy both the General Studies requirements and common prerequisites.
+Students should consult with their academic advisor for courses which may satisfy both the General Education requirements and common prerequisites.

 State mandated common prerequisites must be completed prior to graduation, but are not required for admission to the program.
 See the Common Prerequisite Manual for course substitutions from Florida colleges and universities.